Benefits And Risks Of Turnkey Real Estate Investing

 Benefits Of Turnkey Properties

-Depending on where you live, there could be a limited inventory of rental property.
+Depending on where you live, there could be a limited inventory of rental property in your local market.
 But with turnkey real estate investing, there’s a much larger supply to choose from.

 This is especially good news for people living in expensive areas of the country like my good friend (and periodontist) in CT.
 If he decides on purchasing rental property, he’d be able to get more bang for his buck by going with something in a cheaper part of the country, like Louisiana!